With interface mapping, you can see how two network devices (for example switch or firewall) are connected through interfaces.

 1. Navigate to Mappings > Saved Maps and select the required map.

-2. Click on the required edge for which you want to check the connection details.
+2. Click on the required connection for which you want to check the connection details.

-Note: Currently, the connection details are available only for Network and Routing edges.
+Note: Currently, the connection details are available only for Network and Routing connections.

 A Connection Details tab along with the connection details map is displayed:

 3. Click the Connection Details tab to view the properties of the interfaces.

 Note: If the interface is unavailable in the LogicMonitor portal, then the Properties information will not be displayed.